Skip to main content

-For anyone watching Tokyo’s property market, this report confirms two things.
-Demand for existing condos remains strong, and prices keep climbing even as interest rates rise.
-Here is what the numbers show and what they mean for buyers, sellers, and anyone thinking about the Tokyo housing market.
+For anyone watching Tokyo’s property market, the message has not changed.
+Demand for existing condos remains strong, and prices keep climbing even as the Bank of Japan holds interest rates at their highest level in 30 years.
+Here is what the latest numbers show and what they mean for buyers, sellers, and anyone thinking about the Tokyo housing market.

-The January 2026 Market Watch report covers both condominiums (called “mansions” in Japanese) and detached houses across the Greater Tokyo Area.
+The REINS Market Watch reports for January and February 2026 cover both condominiums (called “mansions” in Japanese) and detached houses across the Greater Tokyo Area.
 This includes Tokyo, Saitama, Chiba, and Kanagawa prefectures.
 The data tracks three types of properties: those that sold during the month, newly listed properties, and properties still available for sale.

 How Are Existing Tokyo Condo Sales Performing?

-Existing condominium transactions across the Greater Tokyo Area reached 3,343 units in January 2026.
-That is a 3.1% increase from the same month last year and continues a trend that started in November 2024.
-While the growth rate has slowed compared to the double-digit jumps seen in late 2025, the direction has stayed the same for over a year.
+Existing condominium transactions across the Greater Tokyo Area reached 4,241 units in February 2026, up 2.1% from the same month last year.
+This continues a growth trend that started in November 2024 and has now lasted 16 consecutive months.
+While the growth rate has slowed compared to the double-digit jumps seen in late 2025, the direction has stayed the same.

-New listings rose 0.4% year-on-year to 15,514 units, a modest increase for the second month running.
-Meanwhile, the number of condos sitting unsold on the market fell 1.5% to 44,776 units.
-This marks six consecutive months of declining inventory, meaning available supply is tightening.
+New listings came in at 15,453 units, down 0.3% year-on-year.
+This was the first decline in new listings in three months.
+Meanwhile, the number of condos sitting unsold on the market fell to 45,112 units, down 0.2% year-on-year.
+This marks seven consecutive months of declining inventory, meaning available supply continues to tighten.

-In simple terms, more condos are selling, fewer are sitting on the market, and new supply is only trickling in.
+In simple terms, more condos are selling, fewer are sitting on the market, and new supply has started to shrink.
 That combination tends to support prices.

 How Much Do Existing Tokyo Condos Cost Now?